WINNER OF THE 2011 ROYAL PALM LITERARY AWARD FOR ROMANCE

 Based – more or less — on historical fact, this tale is a romance in the oldest sense of the word.
 The main characters face is a series of adventures sweeping them from the sunbaked Caribbean to England’s foggy shores.

 Morgan Catherine Santiago Moorhouse was a child of a Spanish noblewoman wed to a British adventurer.
 Raised on her family’s Caribbean estate, she knows only love and security until she loses her parents in an unfortunate accident.
 Despite her protests, Morgan is sent to live with her father’s kin England.
 The only ship available to take her there, however, is the privateer captained by one of her father’s old friends, Daniel Harris, himself an exile from Cromwell’s despotic reign.
 Despite the seeds of an attraction that began years before, Daniel knows he cannot provide the kind of life Morgan deserves, and so turns her over to her cousin, never suspecting the dangers she will face in England.

-Available from: Amazon, Barnes & Noble, & Smashwords.
+Available in both paperbook and eBook from: Amazon, Barnes & Noble, & Smashwords.